pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

   - Transition to Cold Storage (Never, Days, Weeks, Months, Years)
   - Retention Period (Always, Days, Weeks, Months, Year

-`👀 *Q`
+### `👀 QUESTIONUESTION`
 AWS Backup is a fully managed and cost-effective backup service that simplifies and `automates data` backup across AWS services including `Amazon EBS`, `Amazon EC2`, `Amazon RDS`, `Amazon Aurora`, `Amazon DynamoDB`, `Amazon EFS`, and AWS `Storage Gateway`.
 In addition, AWS Backup `leverages` AWS `Organizations` to implement and maintain a central view of backup policy across resources in a multi-account AWS environment.
 Customers `simply tag` and associate their `AWS resources` with backup policies managed by AWS Backup for Cross-Region data replication.

-### `👀 *Q`  For the production account, a SysOps administrator must ensure that all data is backed up daily for all current and future Amazon EC2 instances and Amazon Elastic File System (Amazon EFS) file systems.
+### `👀 QUESTIONUESTION`  For the production account, a SysOps administrator must ensure that all data is backed up daily for all current and future Amazon EC2 instances and Amazon Elastic File System (Amazon EFS) file systems.
 Backups must be retained for 30 days
 Create a backup plan in AWS Backup.
 Assign resources by resource ID, selecting all existing EC2 and EFS resources that are running in the account.
 Edit the backup plan daily to include any new resources.
 Schedule the backup plan to run every day with a lifecycle policy to expire backups after 30 days.

 ``Explanation``: AWS Backup provides a centralized and automated solution for backing up data.
 By creating a backup plan and assigning resources by resource ID, you can easily include all existing EC2 instances and EFS file systems in the backup process.
 Editing the backup plan daily ensures that any new resources are automatically included in the backups.
 By scheduling the backup plan to run every day and configuring a lifecycle policy to expire backups after 30 days, you meet the requirement of daily backups with a retention period of 30 days.

+### AWS Backup does not reboot EC2 instances - `👀 QUESTIONUESTION`
+AWS Backup does not reboot EC2 instances at any time.
+To maintain the file integrity of images created, you have to apply the reboot parameter when taking images.

+To create a Lambda function that calls the `CreateImage API with a reboot parameter` and then `schedule the function to run on a daily basis via Amazon EventBridge` (Amazon CloudWatch Events).

 ### AWS Backup Vault Lock
 - Enforce a WORM (Write On1ce Read Many) state for all the backups that you store in your AWS Backup Vault